Elan456/EGene/README.md

-# PyGene
+# EGene

-Tool for training and applying neural networks using a genetic algorithum
+Tool for applying, visualizing, and training neural networks using a genetic algorithm

 # Features

 + Training a population with any set of training data or loss function
++ Total control over the size and shape of then nerual network
-+ Multiprocessing
++ Multiprocessing for parallel training
-+ Easy use
 + Viewing the neural network
 + Pygame surfaces integration
++ Easy use

 # Documentation
 + docs.md